ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 **Important academic paper on how easy it is to be able to de-anonymize supposedly anonomized location data.

 * Luc Rocher, Julien M. Hendrickx & Yves-Alexandre de Montjoye (2019, Jul 23).
-Estimating the success of re-identifications in incomplete datasets using generative models. [#Opinion #Review, Nature Communications].
+Estimating the success of re-identifications in incomplete datasets using generative models [#Opinion #Review, Nature Communications].
   * Retrieved from https://www.nature.com/articles/s41467-019-10933-3.
   > KEYQUOTE: Moving forward, they question whether current de-identification practices satisfy the anonymization standards of modern data protection laws such as GDPR and CCPA and emphasize the need to move, from a legal and regulatory perspective, beyond the de-identification release-and-forget model.